Langston Hughes Tribute Poetry Challenge

 Strategies and Sources

 IB Extended Essay

 LibGuides at George School are created through the collaboration of teachers, students, and librarians and aim to provide content-rich information to support a wide variety of research projects.
-Below are LibGuides used for specific projects during the 2019–2020 academic year.
+Below are LibGuides used for specific projects from previous years as well as the current, academic year.